-This letter serves as a Notice of Violation that the Cannon Air Force Base Water System submitted the 2020 Calendar Year Consumer Confidence Report (CCR) to the consumers and/or the New Mexico Environment Department Drinking Water Bureau on July 8, 2021.
-Pursuant to Section 20.7.10.100 NMAC [incorporating 40 Code of Federal Regulations (CFR) § 141.152(b), all community water systems must provide a correct Consumer Confidence Report (CCR) to the consumers and to the State by July 1st of each year.
+This letter serves as a Notice of Violation that the Cannon Air Force Base Water System submitted/delivered the 2021 Calendar Year Consumer Confidence Report (CCR) to the consumers and/or the New Mexico Environment Department Drinking Water Bureau on July 14, 2022.
+Pursuant to Section 20.7.10.100 NMAC [incorporating 40 Code of Federal Regulations (CFR) § 141.152(b), all community water systems must provide a Consumer Confidence Report (CCR) to the consumers and to the State by July 1st of each year.

-If you have any questions on this matter or any other, please do not hesitate to contact me at 505-629-7223 or via e-mail at nmenv.ccr@state.nm.us.
+If you have any questions on this matter or any other, please do not hesitate to contact me at 505-629-7223 or via e-mail at nmenv.ccr@env.nm.gov.